tshine/swoosh/README.md

 # in config/dev.exs
 config :sample, Mailer,
   adapter: Swoosh.Adapters.Local

+# to change the preview server port
+config :swoosh, preview_port: 4001
 ```

 Then, use the Mix task to start the mailbox preview server